ThaiNangTaniPolitics/thainangtani-politics-observatory-42/index.md

 ## 📌 Latest Update

-**A structural analysis of causal assertions, enforcement patterns, and security‑driven mobility governance**
+**How France and Thailand built a perfect PR‑staged narrative – and why it collapses when confronted with facts**
-0056 – Visa Reduction and the Burden of Proof
+0057 – The Paris Bubble: Soft Power, Champagne and the Invisible Reality